MechanicalRock/mechanicalrock.github.io/_posts/2018-02-20--inception-pipelines-pt1.markdown

         RunOrder: '1'
 ```

 The CodePipeline is also configured to restart execution if it updates itself (```RestartExecutionOnUpdate: true```).
-This means when you add new stages, actions, etc, the pipeline will run the above action, realise its changed and then restart itself.
+This means when you add new stages, actions, etc, the pipeline will run the above action, realise it has changed and then restart itself.

 While not strictly necessary, I would recommend that: